DevExpress-Examples/asp-net-web-forms-grid-delete-confirm-dialog-with-dont-ask-me-again-option/Readme.md

 **[[Run Online]](https://codecentral.devexpress.com/128540794/)**
 <!-- run online end -->

-This example demonstrates how to implement a delete confirmation dialog with an option to prevent its displays for subsequent grid row deletions.
+This example demonstrates how to implement a delete confirmation dialog with an option to prevent its display for subsequent grid row deletions.

 ![Delete Confirmation Dialog](./delete-confirm-dialog.png)